Climate change erased a fifth of vulnerable nations' wealth: Report

 Funding from rich polluters to help vulnerable developing nations adapt to a warming world has already fallen short, with a promise of US$100 billion a year from 2020 still not met.

-Vulnerable countries say wealthy nations' failure to curb emissions - coupled with a lack of adequate adaptation funding - is leading to ever-greater losses and damages as temperatures rise.
+Vulnerable countries say rich nations' failure to curb emissions - coupled with a lack of adequate adaptation funding - is leading to ever-greater losses and damages.

 A landmark report by UN climate science experts this year on the impacts of global warming said weather extremes had caused direct economic damage, which can sometimes weigh on growth for a decade or more.